Please ensure Javascript is enabled for purposes of website accessibility

 Bottom Line

-SoFi Automated Investing has no management fee and offers free access to Certified Financial Planners.
-It automatically rebalances portfolios and has no minimum investment, and the app is very easy to use.
+SoFi Automated Investing has a reasonable management fee and offers access to Certified Financial Planners.¹ It automatically rebalances portfolios and has no minimum investment, and the app is very easy to use.
 With a suite of banking and lending products, SoFi is ideal for people who want to keep their finances in one place.

 Fees: